yashwanthswagsagr-ship-it/ping-pong/README.md

 - [] Dependencies listed in `requirements.txt`
 - [] README is followed during setup and testing
 - [] Codebase is clean, modular, and understandable
+- [] Submission should include the Chat/LLM used Page link with the complete chat history.